BowskeCraft/Accuratecture/README.md

   - **Enable**: *Options > Video settings > Details > Alternate Blocks*

-  - Since we couldn't confirm normal operation with optifine, do *NOT* enable CTM with them.
+  - Since we couldn't confirm normal rendering with optifine, do *NOT* enable CTM with them.

 - **Sodium** with **Iris**, **Rubidium** with **Oculus**